Introduction

 Images and Resources on this Website

-All images on the ABP (Archaic Bannerstone Project) under the Bannerstone Tab may be freely downloaded, shared, and reused for non-commercial purposes with proper attribution.
+All images on the Bannerstone Project under the Bannerstone Tab may be freely downloaded, shared, and reused for non-commercial purposes with proper attribution.
 Please attribute photographs to Anna Blume (unless otherwise indicated) and review the separate credit line details under Collections.

 Under the Bannerstone tab all images are available alphabetized by collection.
 Under the Collection Tab you can find notes on these specific collections as well as all images and metadata from that collection.
 Under the Typology Tab you will be able to search by type.
 By clicking on each bannerstone image you will open up the full suite of images and metadata for this stone.
 Images from each particular collection will be identified by the name of the collection and the catalog or accession number.
 For instance (AMNH 1/1821) refers to a specific quartz butterfly bannerstone in the American Museum of Natural History.
 All web essays and resources under the Resource Tab are also available for download.

-For publishing questions or general suggestions regarding the ABP, contact [email protected].
+For publishing questions or general suggestions regarding the Bannerstone Project, contact [email protected].

 Project Team